 Submitted by Dr. Matthew Becker

 Submitted by Dr. Matthew Becker.
-He teaches on politics and security issues in Eastern Europe at the University of Mississippi.
+He teaches on politics and security issues at the University of Mississippi.
 He has a doctorate in Political Science from Ole Miss and a master’s in International Affairs from Florida State University.
+Dr. Becker was a Boren Fellow in Bosnia-Herzegovina.
 The views expressed are his own and do not reflect those of the university.
-He has visited Moldova and Transnistria.
 He may be reached at: [email protected]